-After understanding the basic requirements of the exhibition, your next step is to grasp how it is evaluated and marked, which is outlined in the ‘assessment instrument’.
-Your TOK teacher will give you a copy of this, or you can find it online in the 2022 TOK Guide.
+After understanding the of the basics of the exhibition, your next step is to grasp how it is evaluated and marked, which is outlined in the assessment instrument.
+Your TOK teacher will give you a copy of this, or you can find it online in the subject guide.

-The overall assessment objective of the exhibition is to show how theory of knowledge manifests itself in the real world.
-In order to do this, the assessment ‘instrument’ looks for four different skills that you are expected to demonstrate in your exhibition.
+The overall assessment objective of the exhibition is to demonstrate how TOK manifests in the real world.
+To do this, the assessment instrument looks for four different skills.

 1. Interlinking ideas